Most of us ask for testimonials. And if we follow up and pester our customers enough, we receive testimonials.

 - What specific feature did you like most about this product?

-- What would be three other benefits about this product?
+- What are three other benefits of this product?

 - Would you recommend this product?
 If so, why?